topliceanu/alexandrutopliceanu.ro/content/post/cache-replacement-problem.md

 PASS
 ok      github.com/topliceanu/cache/benchmark   19.684s
 ```
-_Listing x: Read/Write benchmarks for the cache implementations_
+_Listing 1: Read/Write benchmarks for the cache implementations_

-As expected the more complex caches take more time, eg. arc take more than twice the time and memory per op.
+As expected the more complex caches take more time and more memory.

+The cache hit rate is application-specific.
 Picking the appropriate cache replacement strategy depends on the access distribution
 of data in each application.
 The accompanying project to this blog post has a tool
-that generates random data and calculates hit and miss rates:
+that generates random data - 1M integers, 10k cardinality - and calculates hit
+and miss rates for each cache algorithm described above where cache size is configured to 1000.

+The results are not useful because the randomly generated data is not similar to
+typical production workloads.

 ```
 $ go run cmd/hit-rate/main.go
 Cache type    Hit rate   Miss rate